About Kimono - Traditional Japanese Clothes

 Furisode is the most beautiful and gorgeous kimono and has very long sleeves.

-The color is brilliant and Japannish pictures are drawn on whole clothes.
+The color is brilliant and Japanese pictures are drawn on whole clothes.

-This is generally worn for formal social events such as the tea ceremony or wedding ceremonies of relatives.
+Furisode is generally worn for formal social events such as coming‐of‐age ceremony (20 years old) or wedding ceremonies.

 Tomesode

-The sleeves are short and the color and pattern are elegant.
+The sleeves are short and the color are elegant.

 Homongi

-This is more casual than tomesode and the color and pattern are glamorous.
+But it is more casual than Tomesode and the color and pattern are gorgeous.

-Both married and unmarried women can wear this.
+Both married and unmarried women can wear Homongi in all occasions.

 Yukata